ssaeed97/failure-detector/README.md

 2.  `docker network create failure-network`

-3. For three nodes, run these commands in separate terminals:
+3. For five nodes, run these commands in separate terminals:

     * Node 1
     ```